Murābaḥa: Bay' al-Tawarruq

 The IMF states that "tawarruq has become controversial among Shari’ah scholars because of its divergence of its use from the spirit of Islamic finance".
 But some prominent scholars have tolerated commodity murabaha "for the growth of the [Islamic finance] industry".
 Irfan states that (at least as of 2015) Sharia boards of some banks (such as Abu Dhabi Islamic Bank), have taken a stand against Tawarruq and were "looking at 'purer' forms of funding" (such as mudarabah).
 To "counter the obvious violation of the spirit of the riba ban", some banks have required the complication (and expense) of two additional commodity brokers in addition to the customer and financier.

 On the other hand, Faleel Jamaldeen states that "commodity murabaha" contracts are used to fund short-term liquidity requirements for Islamic interbank transactions, although they may not use gold, silver, barley, salt, wheat or dates for commodities as this is forbidden under Riba al-Fadl.

 Among the Islamic banks using Tawarruq (as of 2012) according to Jamaldeen, include the United Arab Bank, QNB Al Islamic, Standard Chartered of United Arab Emirates, and Bank Muaamalat of Malaysia.

+In 2023 a couple of Capco management consultants - Przemek de Skuba and Waqaar Butt - argued that due to its structural similarities to Contractum trinius as well as its ESG alignment, commodity murabaha could regain its historic appeal among the Catholic societies, and suggested that there could be scope for lowering the associated transactional costs for the customers who do not need to adhere to Islamic Finance.